sazidnur/waer-os-3-article/README.md

 In general, many Wear composable that are equivalent to mobile versions can use the same code.
 The code for styling color, typography, and shapes with Material Theme is also the same for mobile.

-For example, to create a Wear OS button your code looks like this:
+For example, to make a Wear OS button, your code would look like this:

 </br>